Bank of England officials hammer home their rates message

 Last week, the U.S. Federal Reserve defied expectations that it would start to slow down the pace of its bond-buying, pushing share prices up to new heights and pushing down yields on government bonds, including British gilts.

-The sense of uncertainty is not likely to go away any time soon for watchers of the Bank of England either.
+The sense of uncertainty is not likely to go away any time soon for watchers of the Bank either.

 George Buckley, a Deutsche Bank economist in London, noted a slide used by Miles to illustrate his speech which showed how Britain's unemployment rate might range as high as 9.6 percent or as low as 4.8 percent with only relatively small changes in growth and productivity rates over the next three years.